LilliDarling/GrowingMe/docs/journal.md

 * Frontend initialization with NextJS using TS
 * Removed Expo project
-*
+* Integrated DaisyUI Beta
+* Started the Navbar following Figma design

 Thoughts: It has been awhile since I worked on this project due to becoming a founding engineer at a company called AdeptExec.
 I have been consumed with the code as the sole developer until recently.
 Since we are using Expo, I chose to switch the framework for this project because it didn't make much sense to create a mobile application just for a blog site.
 I chose to go with NextJS instead since it is popular and I need another framework under my belt.
+I have also integrated DaisyUI based off of a Senior SWE recommendation when using TailwindCSS.
+Took some getting used to but I think I have it figured out.
+Definitely make sure you read docs and know what versions you are using.
+I seriously am not cut out to be a Frontend dev though.

-Bugs:
+Bugs: None so far

-Resources:
+Resources: DaisyUI docs, TailwindCSS docs, Iconify, Next.js docs,